pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0140.md

 ### What is modern UIKit?

-In our series, "modern UIKit" refers to the style of building UIKit apps with concise and powerful state management tools inspired by UIKit.
+In our series, "modern UIKit" refers to the style of building UIKit apps with concise and powerful state management tools inspired by SwiftUI.
 In SwiftUI, one can model the domain of their feature in an observable object like so:

 ```swift